-Despite armed conflict Sudan remains popular with china, being 'Green Fields' and still unspoilt.
-Generally china is very active on the African markets.
+Despite the armed conflict, Sudan remains popular with China, being 'Green Fields' and still unspoiled.
+Generally, China is very active in the African markets.

 However, it is an undeniable fact that the fear of growing Muslim extremism as well as the USA's and UN's ongoing efforts of containment policy of Muslim Extremism has been one of the most important pillars on which the 'Focus on Africa' Policy of the USA, UN and other NGO's has been built on.

-Small numbers of Arab fighters move in to Africa from Arabic countries where a more strict and effective anti terrorism policy reigns.
-Africa doesn't have effective anti terrorism policies, because of its defective infrastructure and the prevailing armed conflicts combined with the economic malaise.
-Also an increasing number of old warriors from the Balkan and Chechnya are observed in training centres to create small terror cells.
+Small numbers of Arab fighters move into Africa from Arabic countries where a more strict and effective anti-terrorism policy reigns.
+Africa doesn't have effective anti-terrorism policies, because of its defective infrastructure and the prevailing armed conflicts combined with the economic malaise.
+Also, an increasing number of old warriors from the Balkan and Chechnya are observed in training centers to create small terror cells.

-Training centres can be found in the regions: morocco (Sahara), Algeria, Egypt, Sudan, the horn of Africa (Ethiopia, Eritrea, Somalia) and Kenya.
+Training centers can be found in the regions: Morocco (Sahara), Algeria, Egypt, Sudan, the Horn of Africa (Ethiopia, Eritrea, Somalia), and Kenya.

 Al Qaida's 'mission statement', to establish an Islamic caliphate reaching from Morocco to Afghanistan, crosses a large part of the African continent.

-Several African regimes have been chosen as a prime target for the Al Qaida network.
-Vulnerable countries are: Egypt (Suez channel and tourism), Morocco (due to the current regime), Algeria (foreign investors in gas), Tunis, South Africa and further all western (predominantly USA) embassies, UN aid organizations and NGO's.
+Several African regimes have been chosen as prime target for the Al Qaida network.
+Vulnerable countries are: Egypt (Suez channel and tourism), Morocco (due to the current regime), Algeria (foreign investors in gas), Tunis, South Africa, and further all western (predominantly USA) embassies, UN aid organizations, and NGO's.

 One of the major 'playing fields' for the Al Qaida network is Egypt, one of Africa's and Arab's most important and influential countries.
-While President Mubarak's ruling era is coming towards an end, the political en social unrest is growing, especially now that are indications that the Egyptian ruling government and NDP (National democratic Party) are preparing a (smooth) transition of power towards Mr. Gamal Mubarak, the son of President Hosni Mubarak, who is to be considered as one of the most loyal Arab/African presidents to the USA administration.
+While President Mubarak's ruling era is coming to an end, the political and social unrest is growing, especially now that are indications that the Egyptian ruling government and NDP (National Democratic Party) are preparing a (smooth) transition of power towards Mr. Gamal Mubarak, the son of President Hosni Mubarak, who is to be considered as one of the most loyal Arab/African presidents to the USA administration.

-Al Qaida's second man and thought leader, Ayman Al Zawahiri, an Egyptian national related to the Muslim brotherhood, has repeatedly mentioned Egypt and the all UN NGO's in Egypt and Africa as a legitimate target for terror operations.
+Al Qaida's second man and thought leader, Ayman Al Zawahiri, an Egyptian national related to the Muslim Brotherhood, has repeatedly mentioned Egypt and all UN NGOs in Egypt and Africa as a legitimate target for terror operations.

 The Somali conflict expands like an oil stain.
 Not only is it a hotbed for extremism but other countries experience economic pressure.
-Lower revenues from the Suez channel have effect on the economic and political stability of Egypt, consequently on the entire region.
+Lower revenues from the Suez Channel affect the economic and political stability of Egypt, consequently on the entire region.
 The problems in Yemen are an equally worrying situation for the Arabic peninsula (Saudi Arabia and the Gulf States).
-Although a major problem, it is easier to contain due the fact that surrounding countries are stable and 'wealthy' unlike the surrounding countries of Somalia.
-Also presence of American troops and fleet in the Yemeni region helps contain the threats in Yemen.
+Although a major problem, it is easier to contain because surrounding countries are stable and 'wealthy' unlike the surrounding countries of Somalia.
+Also, the presence of American troops and fleet in the Yemeni region helps contain the threats in Yemen.

-Ultrascan-HUMINT-services will continue to monitor 24/7; plans, operations and strategy changes from inside these organizatons
+Ultrascan-HUMINT-services will continue to monitor 24/7; plans, operations, and strategy changes from inside these organizations

 Al Qaeda has silently invested significantly into building an ideological base in weak African and Asian communities.